 These chips are baked rather than fried, making them lower in fat.

 Brush each tortilla wedge with coconut oil and sprinkle with your choice of seasoning.
-Bake in an oven heated for 400 degrees Fahrenheit for about 10 minutes (watch your chips carefully after about five minutes to make sure they don't burn.
+Bake in an oven heated at 400 degrees Fahrenheit for about 10 minutes (watch your chips carefully after about five minutes to make sure they don't burn.

 When the tortilla chips are brown at the edges, they are ready to enjoy.

-If you are looking for healthy appetizer recipes that not only incorporate healthy vegetables, but will also use up that surplus of eggs you may have on hand, you might consider this recipe from a nifty little book called Put an Egg on It by Lara Ferroni.
+If you are looking for healthy appetizer recipes that not only incorporate healthy vegetables but will also use up that surplus of eggs you may have on hand, you might consider this recipe from a nifty little book called Put an Egg on It by Lara Ferroni.
 This recipe is a twist on creamed spinach and toast, using instead kale - a leafy green loaded with nutrients - and poached eggs.

 Place the baguette slices on a baking sheet and broil for 2 to 3 minutes, until the bread browns.
 Set aside.
 Then melt the butter in a large, heavy-bottomed skillet over medium-low heat and add the shallot and garlic.
 Add a pinch of salt and pepper.
 Cook for 3 minutes until the shallots soften.
 Add the kale and cook for 6 to 8 minutes more until the kale is soft.

-Increase the heat to medium high and add the vermouth, cooking it for about a minute.
+Increase the heat to medium-high and add the vermouth, cooking it for about a minute.
 Then add the cream and mustard, stirring until they are well mixed.
 Cook for about 2 minutes and add more salt and pepper if needed.

 Poach the eggs, using a slotted spoon to lift them from the water.
 Drain them on a paper towel.
 Then top each baguette slice with the kale mixture and the egg.